yakky/aldryn-accounts/README.rst

 Some assumptions:

 * Emails

   * User can have multiple email adresses.
 Each is verified individually.
-  * There is only one primary email at any given time.
+  * Each user only has one primary email at any given time.
-  * To change an email the user add a new one, verify it and then make it his new primary email.
+  * To change an email the user can add a new one, verify it and then make it his new primary email.
 Then he can delete the old one.
   * Users can use any of his email addresses to login (if he has defined a password)

 * Social Login

   * User that login with an external service are not forced to have an email (TODO: bug the user to add/validate an email)
-  * Multiple external services and a local password can be assigned to the same user.
-Although only one account per service type.
+  * Multiple external services and a local password can all be assigned to the same user.
+Although only one account per service type is possible.

 Installation